How to Raise Pool pH: Complete Guide to pH Increaser

 Monitoring Total Alkalinity

 When raising pH, always monitor total alkalinity changes.
-Sodium carbonate has minimal TA impact, while sodium bicarbonate significantly raises TA.
-If total alkalinity climbs above 120 ppm (or 80 ppm for salt water pools), you'll need to lower it using muriatic acid, which will also lower pH.
+Sodium carbonate raises TA less than sodium bicarbonate for the same pH increase, but it still raises TA somewhat, so monitor TA when using either.
+If total alkalinity climbs above 120 ppm (or above ~80 ppm for salt water pools, where high TA drives faster pH rise), you can lower it using muriatic acid, which will also lower pH.

 Safety Considerations